 Titan T-3 Series Tall Squat Stand

-Who Should Buy Fringe Sport Squat Rack with Pull-Up Bar
+Who Should Buy The Titan T-3 Squat Stand with Pull-Up Bar

-- Shoppers who want a robust squat rack without having to pay extra for high quality.
+- Shoppers who want a robust, we’ll built squat rack without having to pay extra for high quality.

 - Lifters who just need a no-frills squat rack and pull-up bar without extra features, this might be the one for you.

-Who Shouldn’t Buy Fringe Sport Squat Rack with Pull-Up Bar
+Who Shouldn’t Buy The Titan T-3 Squat Stand with Pull-Up Bar

 - If you are looking for a rack with more accessories and features, you’ll need to purchase them separately.